@brunogirin - about 2 years ago

 Then there is the problem of commercial buildings that often combine bad insulation with a raft of other problems that need to be addressed (antiquated building management systems, inefficient lifts, etc) and that's probably worth its own special section.

-@Floppy - almost 2 years ago
+@Floppy - about 2 years ago

 I've tagged this with "idea" so it shows up in the list of things that need turning into a proposal.
 Thanks @brunogirin :)